Deadline: July 1, 2014

 The 2013 award was announced at the ACSP Administrator's Conference, November 14-17, but will be presented in the Fall of 2014.
 The winner will also be asked to present the paper at the Fall 2014 Annual Conference.

 This award recognizes superior scholarship in a doctoral dissertation completed by a student enrolled in an ACSP-member school.
-The award includes a cash grant in the amount of $500 USD plus waived full student conference registration.
+The award includes a cash grant in the amount of $500 USD provided by Cornell University plus waived full student conference registration from ACSP.

 The committee will accept for review no more than one nomination from each doctoral program.
 Initial nominations, to come jointly from the dissertation committee chairperson and the department chair or director of graduate studies, should consist of ONLY the table of contents and the introductory and concluding chapters, together with two letters of recommendation, one of which must be from the chair of the nominee’s dissertation committee, and a university document indicating the date of award of the degree.
 The committee may then ask for the full thesis from selected finalists.

-These materials must be received in electronic form by July 1, 2013.
-Please send them to firstname.lastname@example.org.
+Materials must be received in electronic form by July 1, 2014.
+Please send them to email@example.com.

 *Make sure to include the most current address/email address for the nominee.*